scverse/scanpy/wishlist.md

 ### Urgent

-* data and result class that is flexible but allows for convenient way of defining subgroups etc. (-> the user should be able to define different subgroups, different colorings, and coloring by genes) / among others, mind that sparse data types have to be supported [one idea would be to allow for a class `rowgroups`, and a class `colgroups` as possible attributes of data and result classes. class `rowgroups` allows storing names, ids, masks, colors. make sure we do not reinvent the wheel: can pandas help us?

-* fix installation of scanpy anywhere on the system
+* fix installation of scanpy / import anywhere on the system

 * seaborn layout for difftest?

-* merge plotting functions / add option for placing the legend outside
+* speedup by *sparse* importing? seems mainly important for displaying help?

-* Error 'QxcbConnection' on susi / warning raised when Lukas runs it on the server
+* Error 'QxcbConnection' on susi / warning raised when Lukas runs scanpy on the server

-* storing figure files on http://falexwolf.de is optimal solution?
+* storing figure files on http://falexwolf.de is good solution?

 * make sure drawg converges for a given set of parameters!